 To align the administration of the director equity grants with the approach used for employee equity grants, the number of RSUs and stock options granted are determined based on an estimated value of each RSU and stock option derived from the value of the Company's Shares as at December 31st.
 Accordingly, in the case where the Company's Share price increases subsequent to December 31st, the fair value of the equity grants at the time of grant (normally March) will exceed the targeted levels.
-Similarly, where the Company's Share price decreases subsequent to December 31st, the fair value of the equity grants at the time of grant (normally March) will exceed the targeted levels.
+Similarly, where the Company's Share price decreases subsequent to December 31st, the fair value of the equity grants at the time of grant will be lower than the targeted levels.

-In 2022, 56,000 options were granted to each Denison director.
-In 2021, each director received a grant of 147,000 options.
-Options were not granted to directors in 2019 or 2020.
+In 2023, 60,000 options were granted to each Denison director.
+In 2022 and 2021, each director received a grant of 56,000 and 147,000 options, respectively.
+Options were not granted to directors in 2020.

-In 2022, 38,000 RSUs were granted to each Denison director.
-In 2021, 2020 and 2019, 78,000 RSUs, 38,000 RSUs and 32,000 RSUs, respectively, were issued to each director.
+In 2023, 42,000 RSUs were granted to each Denison director.
+In 2022, 2021 and 2020, 38,000 RSUs, 78,000 RSUs and 38,000 RSUs, respectively, were issued to each director.

-2022 Director Compensation
+2023 Director Compensation

-The table below sets out what Denison paid to non-employee directors in retainers and fees for 2022.
+The table below sets out what Denison paid to non-employee directors in retainers and fees for 2023.